Wodorek/hangman-game-back/README.md

 A backed part of my two player version of the classic word guessing game hangman.

 This is a websockets server, meant for playing in real time.
+It takes care of game logic events, as well as, allowing entrance and joining rooms.

 ## Technologies used